Check You Need to File

 Consider Your Dependents

-As well as your own information, you’ll need to gather information for your dependents before you complete your return.
+In addition to your personal information, you’ll need to gather information for your dependents before you can complete your return.
 These are children or family members who rely on you for financial support.

 Be 18 years of age or younger at the end of the tax year